Articles » Latest Articles

 • Poor reputation

-Whilst it is true that individuals can be falsely accused of illicit activity by media outlets and social media, the purpose of adverse media checks is to make you aware of these accusations.
+Whilst it is true that individuals can be falsely accused of illicit activity by media outlets and social media, the purpose of adverse media checks and adverse media screening is to make you aware of these accusations.
 It is also true that some individuals may be able to avoid prosecution but be known criminals or operate in a country where their illegal activity is allowed.
-By alerting a director to any of these accusations that might exist in the media, adverse media checks are allowing them to make an informed decision on if an individual is a suitable business partner.
+By using adverse media screening, businesses can stay informed about any accusations in the media, allowing directors to make more informed decisions about whether to pursue a partnership.

 Whilst some news coverage in any given country will contain many international stories, the majority of news will be domestic and appeal to the national interest.
 In this way, a huge amount of information not available elsewhere is held in each country’s journalistic archives.
 The benefit of adverse media checks is that they give you access to an international knowledge base.

 Adverse media checks are part of the due diligence process.
+These checks can also be called adverse media screening.
 Whilst it is possible to perform a cursory adverse media check manually, this is inadvisable as the amount of articles and media sources an individual can check is limited and they will almost certainly miss some information.

 The software uses keywords to identify any relevant media stories and is capable of building, and screening, a network of third parties related to any illicit activities the subject is involved in.
 These checks are performed in seconds and check media outlets from around the world.